AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 #### beforeCreateConnector

-The "beforeCreateConnector" event is similar to the "create", but this is dispatched by the Gantt diagram opposite to Gantt tree in other events situations and, as it can be seen from its name, it is dispatched before the action itself, so it will not have any information about the source.
-To get this information we need to listen to the "update" event.
+The "beforeCreateConnector" event is similar to the "create", but this is dispatched by the Gantt diagram opposite to Gantt tree in other events situations and it is dispatched before the action itself, so it will not have any information about the source.
+To get this information one has to listen to the "update" event.
 The fields of the "beforeCreateConnector" event are:

-- "type": the event type (e.g. anychart.enums.EventType.BEFORE\_CREATE\_CONNECTOR);
+- "type": the event type (e.g. anychart.enums.EventType.BEFORE\_CREATE\_CONNECTOR),
-- "source": which data item the connector starts from
+- "source": which data item the connector starts from,
-- "target": which data item the connector ends at (is connected to)
+- "target": which data item the connector ends at (is connected to),
 - "connectorType": the connector type.

-That was a description of the Project Gantt charts, and when we deal with the Resource Gantt chart there are more fields about periods (period objects and those indexes).

-Also it's possible to prevent the default event behavior, using **.preventDefault()** method.
-In this case, when the event happens, there will be no default reaction.

 ### Connector Events

-There is a list of events connectors dispatch on different actions.
+There is a list of events connectors dispatch:

 <table>
 <tr>